Ozark Giraffe

 Vernacular architecture made by Ozarkers—stone-stacked structures with wide mortar—are often painted white to resemble giraffes.
 By advancing these handmade, owner-built homes of whimsical design, artist Chuck Davis seeks to help reverse the stigma of Ozark people.

 For decades, visual representation by mass media has marginalized Ozark culture.
-These intuitive and inventive designs of stone-stacked structures are similarly stereotyped and victimized, dating to early Ozark explorers in the 1850s.
+These intuitive and inventive designs covered by field stone are similarly stereotyped and victimized, dating to early Ozark explorers in the 1850s.

 Let us celebrate and reclaim a style of Ozark architecture that’s often misrepresented and overlooked.